The Weak Form of Malle's Conjecture and Solvable Groups: Appendix: Data

 We will use nTd to denote the group TranstiveGroup(n,d) in MAGMA's database, and we will only include solvable groups.
-In each column, we will give the corresponding upper bound to $\limsup_{X\rightarrow \infty} \log(N(K,G;X))/\log X$: the ``Result" column will have the upper bound from Theorem \ref{thm:introresult} combined with the trivial bound on $\ell$-torsion of the class group from Minkowski's Theorem, the ``Malle" column will have the predicted upper bound from the weak form of Malle's conjecture, the ``Dummit/$\Q$" column will have Dummit's bound for extensions over $\Q$, and the ``Schmidt" column will have the $\frac{n+2}{4}$ bound from Schmidt's Theorem.
-We remark that Dummit's bounds depend slightly on the field $K$, if $a$ is the bound given over $\Q$ then $a + 1 - 1/[K:\Q]$ is the corresponding bound over $K$.
-We will put a $\ast$ on nilpotent groups, for which the bounds from Theorem \ref{thm:introresult} provably agree with Malle's predicted bounds in all degrees.
+In each column, we will give the corresponding power of $X$ upper bound of $N(K,G;X)$: the ``Malle" column which shows the upper bound predicted by Malle, the ``new" column which shows the unconditional bounds we prove using Theorem \ref{thm:main} with Minkowski's bounds, the ``previous" column which shows the previously best known result (or ``SF" if the strong form of Malle's conjecture is proven), and the ``reference" column which gives the reference for the previously best known result.
+We remark that Dummit's bounds depend slightly on the field $K$, if $X^{a}$ is the bound given over $\Q$ then $X^{a + 1 - 1/[K:\Q]}$ is the corresponding bound over $K$.
+Whenever Dummit's bounds are the best known, we specifically include the bound over $\Q$.

+To preserve space, we include only those groups for which the new upper bounds produced are better than the previously known bounds.
+In two case, namely 8T33 and 8T34, the new bounds improve on Dummit's upper bounds whenever $K\ne \Q$, so we include these with an *.
+We remark that for groups where the new upper bounds are not better than the previously known bounds, it is possible for the new bounds to be extremely poor.
+The worst example of small degree is

+which is significantly worse than Dummit's bound of $X^{7/3}$.
+This bound is so large because 8T43 has a chief series of length 7, of which most of the factors are not central.
+This means that the class group increases the size of the bound at more steps of the induction.

+The bounds we produce also tie with the best previously known bounds in several cases, including all nilpotent groups in the regular representation \cite{kluners-malle2004}, all $\ell$-groups \cite{kluners-malle2004}, and dihedral groups $D_p$ in both representations, all of which will be omitted from the table.
+Mehta \cite{mehta2019} announced some results around the same time as this paper: he proves Malle's predicted upper bound for 6T4 and 6T10, and although our results are better than the previously known upper bounds before Mehta's result we do not produce Malle's predicted upper bound.
+Thus we exclude 6T4 and 6T10 from the tables.
+Mehta also proves unconditional upper bounds for $C_m\rtimes C_t\subset S_n$ for $n=m,mt$ which agree with the bounds we produce.
+This covers the groups 7T3, 7T4, 9T3, and 9T10 in our table, and we choose to include these bounds with a $\dagger$ to indicate the concurrent result.

 {